Phonics

 Phonics is taught throughout our Trust using 'Floppy's Phonics' which is a systematic synthetic phonics teaching resource.
 This is taught in carefully planned and structured phonic lessons that take place daily throughout EYFS and KS1.

-Floppy's Phonics is made up of 6 stages.
-These are expected to be taught during the following years: Nursery - Level 1, Reception- Level 1+, 2, 3, and 4, Year 1- Level 4 and 5, Year 2- Level 5 revision.
+Floppy's Phonics is made up of 6 Levels.
+These are expected to be taught during the following years: Nursery, Reception, Year 1 and Year 2.

 Level One – Activities are divided into 7 aspects including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally children are introduced to oral blending and segmenting.